brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

-# 🔵 BlueTeam-Tools - EventLogMonitoring Folder
+# 🔵 BlueTeam-Tools - EventLog Monitoring Suite

+## 📝 Overview

+The **EventLogMonitoring Folder** contains a suite of **PowerShell scripts** designed to process and analyze **Windows Event Log files (.evtx)**.
+These tools automate event log analysis, generate actionable insights, and produce detailed reports to help administrators maintain security, track system activities, and ensure compliance.

+### Key Features:
+- **User-Friendly GUI:** Simplifies interaction with intuitive graphical interfaces.
+- **Detailed Logging:** All scripts generate `.log` files for comprehensive tracking and troubleshooting.
+- **Exportable Reports:** Outputs in `.csv` format for streamlined analysis and reporting.
+- **Proactive Event Management:** Automates log monitoring and analysis, enhancing system visibility and security.

+---

 ## 🛠️ Prerequisites

-To effectively use the scripts in this folder, ensure the following prerequisites are met:
+Ensure the following requirements are met before running the scripts:

+1. **⚙️ PowerShell**
+   - PowerShell must be enabled on your system.
+   - The following module may need to be imported where applicable:
+     - **Active Directory:** `Import-Module ActiveDirectory`

+2. **🔑 Administrator Privileges**
+   - Scripts may require elevated permissions to access sensitive configurations, analyze logs, or modify system settings.

+3. **🖥️ Remote Server Administration Tools (RSAT)**
+   - Install RSAT on your Windows 10/11 workstation to enable remote management of Active Directory and server roles.

-1. **Microsoft Log Parser Utility**
+4. **⚙️ Microsoft Log Parser Utility**
-   - **Download**: Visit the [Log Parser 2.2 page](https://www.microsoft.com/en-us/download/details.aspx?id=24659) and download LogParser.msi.
+   - **Download:** Visit the [Log Parser 2.2 page](https://www.microsoft.com/en-us/download/details.aspx?id=24659) to download LogParser.msi.
-   - **Installation:** Required on Windows Server machines or Windows 10/11 workstations.
-   - **Usage:** Facilitates advanced querying and analysis of various log formats.
+   - **Installation:** Required for advanced querying and analysis of various log formats.

-3. **Remote Server Administration Tools (RSAT)**
-   - **Installation:** Necessary on Windows 10/11 workstations to fully leverage scripts that use the `Import-Module ActiveDirectory` command.
-   - **Usage:** Enables Active Directory and other remote server role management.

-4. **PowerShell Version**
-   - **Recommendation:** PowerShell 5.1 or later.
-   - **Check Version:** Run the following command to verify your PowerShell version:
-     ```powershell
-     $PSVersionTable.PSVersion
-     ```

-5. **Administrator Privileges**
-   - **Note:** Some scripts require elevated permissions to access certain system information and logs.

-*Scripts that process .evtx files can also be run directly from a Windows 10 or 11 workstation for local event analysis.*

-## 📄 Description

-This folder contains a suite of PowerShell scripts crafted to process **Windows Event Log files (.evtx)**.
-These tools extract key data from event logs and generate outputs in `.CSV` format, facilitating easy analysis and reporting.

-✨ **All scripts feature a graphical user interface (GUI)** to enhance user interaction.
-Each script **generates detailed `.log` files** for operational tracking, and some of them **export results to `.csv` files** for easy integration with reporting tools.
-This makes Windows Server and Workstation management more intuitive, efficient, and user-friendly.
+---

-### 📜 Script Descriptions (Alphabetically Ordered)
+## 📄 Script Descriptions (Alphabetical Order)

 1. **EventID-Count-AllEvtx-Events.ps1**
-   - **Purpose:** Counts occurrences of each EventID in `.evtx` files and exports the results to a `.CSV`, aiding event log analysis.
+   Counts occurrences of each Event ID in `.evtx` files and exports the results to `.csv`, aiding event log analysis.

 2. **EventID307-PrintAudit.ps1**
-   - **Purpose:** Audits print activities by analyzing Event ID 307 from the Microsoft-Windows-PrintService/Operational log, generating detailed tracking reports that include user actions, printer usage, and job specifics.
+   Audits print activities by analyzing Event ID 307 from the `Microsoft-Windows-PrintService/Operational` log.
+Generates detailed tracking reports, including user actions, printer usage, and job specifics.

    - **Additional Files:**
-     - **PrintService-Operational-EventLogs.reg**
-       Customize and merge these registry configurations into Windows Print Servers before initiating print activity audits.
-This step ensures that the necessary logging is enabled to capture detailed print activity data effectively.
-     - **PrintService-Operational-EventLogs.md**
-       Read the `PrintService-Operational-EventLogs.md` for all instructions and best practices before configuring the Windows Event Log for the PrintService Operational log.
-This ensures that the necessary configurations are correctly applied to capture detailed print activity data effectively.
+     - **PrintService-Operational-EventLogs.reg**: Configures Windows Print Servers to enable detailed print logging.
+     - **PrintService-Operational-EventLogs.md**: Contains setup instructions and best practices for configuring print service logs.

 3. **EventID4624-LogonViaRDP.ps1**
-   - **Purpose:** Generates a `.CSV` report on RDP logon activities (Event ID 4624) to monitor remote access and identify potential security risks.
+   Generates a `.csv` report on RDP logon activities (Event ID 4624) for monitoring remote access and identifying potential risks.

 4. **EventID4624-UserLogonTracking.ps1**
-   - **Purpose:** Tracks user logon activities (Event ID 4624) and produces a `.CSV` report for auditing and compliance purposes.
+   Tracks user logon activities (Event ID 4624) and produces a `.csv` report for auditing and compliance purposes.

 5. **EventID4625-LogonAccountFailed.ps1**
-   - **Purpose:** Compiles failed logon attempts (Event ID 4625) into a `.CSV`, helping to identify potential breaches and failed login patterns.
+   Compiles failed logon attempts (Event ID 4625) into a `.csv`, helping identify potential breaches and login patterns.

 6. **EventID4648-ExplicitCredentialsLogon.ps1**
-   - **Purpose:** Logs explicit credential usage (Event ID 4648) and generates a `.CSV` report, aiding in detecting unauthorized credential use.
+   Logs explicit credential usage (Event ID 4648) and generates a `.csv` report, aiding in detecting unauthorized credential use.

 7. **EventID4660and4663-ObjectDeletionTracking.ps1**
-   - **Purpose:** Tracks object deletion events (Event IDs 4660 and 4663), organizing data into a `.CSV` for auditing security and access changes.
+   Tracks object deletion events (Event IDs 4660 and 4663) and organizes data into `.csv` files for auditing security and access changes.

 8. **EventID4771-KerberosPreAuthFailed.ps1**
-   - **Purpose:** Identifies Kerberos pre-authentication failures (Event ID 4771) and outputs findings to a `.CSV`, helping diagnose authentication issues.
+   Identifies Kerberos pre-authentication failures (Event ID 4771) and outputs findings to `.csv`, helping diagnose authentication issues.

 9. **EventID4800and4801-WorkstationLockStatus.ps1**
-   - **Purpose:** Tracks workstation locking and unlocking events (Event IDs 4800 and 4801), generating a `.CSV` report for monitoring workstation security.
+   Tracks workstation locking and unlocking events (Event IDs 4800 and 4801) and generates a `.csv` report for monitoring workstation security.

 10. **EventID5136-5137-5141-ADObjectChanges.ps1**
-    - **Purpose:** Analyzes Active Directory object changes and deletions (Event IDs 5136, 5137, and 5141), producing a `.CSV` report for auditing AD modifications.
+    Analyzes Active Directory object changes and deletions (Event IDs 5136, 5137, and 5141), producing `.csv` reports for auditing AD modifications.

 11. **EventID6005-6006-6008-6009-6013-1074-1076-SystemRestarts.ps1**
-    - **Purpose:** Retrieves details of system restarts and shutdown events (Event IDs 6005, 6006, 6008, 6009, 6013, 1074, and 1076) from the System log using `Get-EventLog`, and exports the results to a `.CSV` file.
+    Retrieves details of system restarts and shutdown events from the System log and exports the results to `.csv`.

 12. **Migrate-WinEvtStructure-Tool.ps1**
-    - **Purpose:** Moves Windows Event Log files to a new directory, updates registry paths, stops and restarts the Event Log service to move `.evtx` files. **Note:** Requires administrative privileges.
+    Moves Windows Event Log files to a new directory, updates registry paths, and restarts the Event Log service. **Requires administrative privileges.**

+---

-## 🚀 How to Use
+## 🚀 Usage Instructions

+### General Steps:
+1. **Run the Script:** Launch the desired script using the `Run With PowerShell`option.
+2. **Provide Inputs:** Follow on-screen prompts or select log files as required.
+3. **Review Outputs:** Check generated `.log` files and exported `.csv` reports for results.

+### Example Scenarios:

-1. **EventID-Count-AllEvtx-Events.ps1**
+- **EventID-Count-AllEvtx-Events.ps1**
-   - **Instructions:** Run the script with administrative privileges to count EventIDs in `.evtx` files.
-The GUI will guide you through selecting log files and exporting the count to a `.CSV`.
+   - Run the script to count occurrences of Event IDs in `.evtx` files.
+Export results to `.csv` for analysis.

-2. **EventID307-PrintAudit.ps1**
+- **EventID307-PrintAudit.ps1**
-   - **Instructions:** Execute this script to audit print activities.
-Ensure that the `PrintService-Operational-EventLogs.reg` and `PrintService-Operational-EventLogs.md` files are correctly configured and merged into your Windows Print Servers before running the script.
+   - Merge the `PrintService-Operational-EventLogs.reg` file into the Windows registry to enable detailed logging.
+   - Run the script to audit print activities, generating a `.csv` report for review.

-3. **EventID4624-LogonViaRDP.ps1**
+- **EventID4624-LogonViaRDP.ps1**
-   - **Instructions:** Use this script to generate a report on RDP logon activities.
-Run the script with administrative privileges to access and analyze relevant Event IDs.
+   - Execute the script with administrative privileges to monitor RDP logon activities and identify potential risks.

-4. **EventID4624-UserLogonTracking.ps1**
-   - **Instructions:** Execute this script to track user logon activities.
-The GUI will assist in selecting the appropriate logs and exporting the data to a `.CSV` for auditing purposes.

-5. **EventID4625-LogonAccountFailed.ps1**
-   - **Instructions:** Run the script to compile failed logon attempts.
-Review the generated `.CSV` to identify potential security threats or breaches.

-6. **EventID4648-ExplicitCredentialsLogon.ps1**
-   - **Instructions:** Use this script to log and review explicit credential usage.
-The GUI will help you filter and export relevant Event IDs to a `.CSV` for analysis.

-7. **EventID4660and4663-ObjectDeletionTracking.ps1**
-   - **Instructions:** Execute this script to track and audit object deletion events.
-The generated `.CSV` will provide detailed information on security and access changes.

-8. **EventID4771-KerberosPreAuthFailed.ps1**
-   - **Instructions:** Run the script to identify and analyze Kerberos pre-authentication failures.
-Review the `.CSV` report to address authentication issues.

-9. **EventID4800and4801-WorkstationLockStatus.ps1**
-   - **Instructions:** Use this script to monitor workstation locking and unlocking events.
-The GUI will facilitate the generation of a `.CSV` report for security monitoring.

-10. **EventID5136-5137-5141-ADObjectChanges.ps1**
+- **EventID5136-5137-5141-ADObjectChanges.ps1**
-    - **Instructions:** Execute this script to analyze Active Directory object changes and deletions.
-The GUI will assist in selecting the relevant Event IDs and exporting the data to a `.CSV` for auditing.

-11. **EventID6005-6006-6008-6009-6013-1074-1076-SystemRestarts.ps1**
-    - **Instructions:** Run this script to retrieve and export system restart and shutdown event details.
-The `.CSV` output will help in monitoring system uptime and stability.
+   - Analyze Active Directory object changes and deletions by running this script.
+Exported `.csv` reports provide detailed auditing information.

-12. **Migrate-WinEvtStructure-Tool.ps1**
+- **Migrate-WinEvtStructure-Tool.ps1**
-    - **Instructions:** Use this script to migrate Windows Event Log files to a new directory.
-Ensure you have administrative privileges before running the script, as it modifies registry paths and restarts the Event Log service.
+   - Move Windows Event Log files to a new directory, update registry paths, and restart the Event Log service.
+Administrative privileges are required.

+---

 ## 📝 Logging and Output

-- 📄 **Logging:** Each script generates detailed logs in `.LOG` format, documenting every step of the process, from uninstalling software to handling errors.
+- **📄 Logs:** Each script generates detailed logs in `.LOG` format, documenting actions performed and errors encountered.
-- 📊 **Export Functionality:** Results are exported in `.CSV` format, providing easy-to-analyze data for auditing and reporting purposes.
+- **📊 Reports:** Scripts export data in `.CSV` format, providing actionable insights for audits and reporting.

+---

+## 💡 Tips for Optimization

+- **Automate Execution:** Schedule scripts to run periodically for consistent log monitoring and analysis.
+- **Centralize Logs:** Store `.log` and `.csv` files in a shared repository for collaborative analysis and audits.
+- **Customize Analysis:** Adjust script parameters to align with your organization's security policies and monitoring needs.